mtttech/authfit/README.md

 One part of this program is functional: the exercise database.

-I'm currently mapping out and planning the actual workout logging portion of the application.
+I'm currently mapping out the actual workout logging portion of the application.

 The exercise information within the database is borrowed from [API Ninjas](https://www.api-ninjas.com), using their exercise API.